keymetrics/doc-pm2/en/enterprise/collector/pm2.md

 ## Installation

-You only need to tell PM2 to launch the agent :
+You only need to tell PM2 to launch the agent:

 ```bash
 pm2 link <private> <public> <server>
 ```

-Where :
+Where:
   - `<private>` is the private key that you can find on your dashboard
   - `<public>` is the public key that you can find on your dashboard
   - `<server>` (**optional**) is the name that will show as server name in the dashboard